 Vegetable shortening usually contains palm oil and hydrogenated vegetable oils, which stay solid at room temperature.
 It doesn’t contain any animal products, making it vegan.

 What is vegan butter?

 Vegan butter is margarine that has coloring and flavors added to help it mimic the taste and look of dairy butter.
-Veganbaking.net has a full guide to vegan butter, as well as a recipe for making your own at home.
+You can even find recipes for making your own at home.

 Last update on 2021-01-22 / Affiliate links / Images from Amazon Product Advertising API